bafonins/t0d0-app-test/README.md

 The live version of the t0d0 app is hosted on a private [linode](https://www.linode.com/) VPS instance, deployed using github actions, `docker-compose` with traffic routed using `nginx` on the server.

+The application was tested **only** on the latest version of Chrome on desktop.

 # Commands

 ## Development build with docker